 Some diagnosis is called De Novo.
 This is when your breast cancer has already spread beyond your breast when you are very first diagnosed.
 This happens in about 6% of all breast cancer cases.

 Lobular cells can lie dormant for many years and are more likely to recur 10 – 15 years after the initial diagnosis.
 It can be hard to not be afraid, and we each have to find our own way to deal with this fear of recurrence.
 Your medical team may be able to provide you with psychological support to help you develop your own coping mechanisms.

-Report any unusual symptoms you may experience such as; persistent pain or bone pain, headaches and dizziness, a hardening in your original scar, breast or chest, unusual fatigue, a rash that does not clear, new skin nodules, to your medical team.
+Report any unusual symptoms you may experience to your medical team, such as: persistent pain or bone pain, headaches and dizziness, a hardening in your original scar, breast or chest, unusual fatigue, a rash that does not clear, new skin nodules.